devtks/devtks.github.io/_posts/2019-11-12-AngularTemplate.md

 # 1. It's starts your projects off clean and consistent

 As more projects are started or new people are added to the team, code consistency becomes increasingly more difficult to maintain.
-It is like a sink of dirty dishes, the longer you leave it, the bigger the mess gets.
+It is like a sink of dirty dishes, the longer you leave it, the bigger the mess becomes.
 To keep the project clean from the beginning you need to start with a strong foundation.

-With the template we have implemented formatters and linters to enforce coding standards and to keep the code in a consistent format.

-1. Problem (Code consistency)
-2. Solution (How it solves the problem)
-3. Features (Features of the template)
-4. Summary (Summarize the problem it solves)
+In the template we have taken steps to ensure new and existing developers follow the same coding standards.
+We have implemented Linters that will warn the developer that their code does not match the standards and added extensions for auto code formatting to keep the code in a consistent format.
+This prevents the needless change of code from one developers preference to another.
+Finally the debate of the semi-colon on the same line or new line can end.
+You decide on a preference and the formatter does the rest.
+Adding Linters and formatters to projects is not something new and is recommended in all new projects.
+However, having the configuration and rules included with the template ensure that all new projects follow the same rules.

+With a strong foundation in place you can rest easy knowing that as the projects continue to grow you should always know what to expect.
+No matter which developer is doing the work, the code remains in a consistent format.
+Making it easier to read, saving you time and frustration.

 # 2. It boosts your project start time and reduces costs

+The initial part of the project is a very small portion of the overall life of a project.
+As time goes on adding features and fixing bugs become routine as you've already done in numerous times.

+Over the long duration of a project the initial setup seems like a small amount of time in comparison.
+But the beginning of the project is also one of the most critical times.
+How you start the project can greatly dictate how the project moves forward.

+This first couple of months into a project are the most critical, they are also the time when you can mess things up the most.

+After months or years into a project, remembering back to the first couple weeks starting the foundation of the project seems a small amount of time in comparison.
+However this time can also be the most critical

+Most developers (myself included) have the habit of under estimating the development time to complete a task.

+Estimation is one of the most difficult tasks as a developer.
+On the surface creating a simple login form seems simple.
+A couple fields

 1. Problem (Time spent doing the same tasks again and again)
 2. Solution (Most of the start up time is done, it's familiar)